Windows Web Application Gallery Principles

 To be part of the Windows Web Application Gallery, developers should follow these principles, which establish a consistent, quality user experience:

-- Be Current: The application you provide a link to must be the latest, stable final release version available, hosted on a publically available Web URL.
+- Be Current: The application you provide a link to must be the latest, stable final release version available, hosted on a publicly available Web URL.

 - Be Free of Charge: The application for which you submit a link to the Windows Web App Gallery must be provided free of charge and fully functional without time restrictions.
 You are welcome to charge for professional support or consulting services and/or provide an enhanced, enterprise version of the application for purchase on your site.
 We will be happy to provide a link to your commercial products and services from your page in the Windows Web Application Gallery.